 In this library instruction session you will learn:

-Each group will find at least two print sources and at least two database sources focused on:
+Each student will find at least one print source and at least two database sources focused on:

 What is Literary Criticism?